hrbrmstr/quarto-organization-template/README.md

 # Easily Customizable Quarto Template

 A base Quarto template with all the SCSS you need as well as a helpful base qmd with many example slides for cut/paste.
-(Scroll down for preview).
+(Scroll down for preview image and [go here](https://hrbrmstr.github.io/quarto-organization-template/) for a live preview).

 - Clone this repo
 - Delete `.git`